 This bleeding and damage can end up reducing blood and oxygen supply to your brain tissues which in turn reduces your overall functioning.

 Due to decreased blood and oxygen supply to your brain, its tissues and cells start dying with in a few minutes.

 Let us see how stroke affects your body and what can you do to minimise those effects.

 There can be multiple factors leading towards a stroke and finding the type of stroke depends on those factors.

-Types of stroke are very important in treatment and recovery process.
+Types of stroke are very important in the treatment and recovery process.